mark-watson/PythonAIBook/manuscript/Machine_Learning.md

 Scikit-learn (sklearn) is a popular Python library for machine learning that is effective for several reasons (partially derived from the [Skikit-learn documentation](https://scikit-learn.org/0.21/documentation.html)):

-- Consistent API: Scikit-learn provides a consistent and intuitive API for a wide range of machine learning models, which makes it easy to switch between different algorithms and experiment with different approaches.
+- Scikit-learn provides a consistent and intuitive API for a wide range of machine learning models, which makes it easy to switch between different algorithms and experiment with different approaches.
-- Large collection of models: Scikit-learn includes a large collection of models for supervised, unsupervised, and semi-supervised learning (e.g., linear and non-linear models, clustering, and dimensionality reduction).
+- Scikit-learn includes a large collection of models for supervised, unsupervised, and semi-supervised learning (e.g., linear and non-linear models, clustering, and dimensionality reduction).
-- Preprocessing and data transformation: Scikit-learn includes a wide range of preprocessing and data transformation tools, such as feature scaling, one-hot encoding, feature extraction, and more, that can be used to prepare and transform the data before training the model.
+- Scikit-learn includes a wide range of preprocessing and data transformation tools, such as feature scaling, one-hot encoding, feature extraction, and more, that can be used to prepare and transform the data before training the model.
-- Built-in evaluation metrics: Scikit-learn provides a variety of evaluation metrics, such as accuracy, precision, recall, F1-score, and more, that can be used to evaluate the performance of a model on a given dataset.
+- Scikit-learn provides a variety of evaluation metrics, such as accuracy, precision, recall, F1-score, and more, that can be used to evaluate the performance of a model on a given dataset.
-- Scalability: Scikit-learn is designed to be scalable, which means it can handle large datasets and high-dimensional feature spaces.
+- Scikit-learn is designed to be scalable, which means it can handle large datasets and high-dimensional feature spaces.
 It also provides tools for parallel and distributed computing, which can be used to speed up the training process on large datasets.
-- Ease of use: Scikit-learn is designed to be easy to use, with clear and concise code, a well-documented API, and plenty of examples and tutorials that help users get started quickly.
+- Scikit-learn is designed to be easy to use, with clear and concise code, a well-documented API, and plenty of examples and tutorials that help users get started quickly.
-- Active development and community: Scikit-learn is actively developed and maintained, with regular updates and bug fixes, and a large and active community of users and developers who contribute to the library and provide support through mailing lists, forums, and other channels.
+- Scikit-learn is actively developed and maintained, with regular updates and bug fixes, and a large and active community of users and developers who contribute to the library and provide support through mailing lists, forums, and other channels.

-All these features make scikit-learn a powerful and widely used machine learning library for various types of machine learning tasks.
+All these features make Scikit-learn a powerful and widely used machine learning library for various types of machine learning tasks.

 ```python
 from sklearn.preprocessing import StandardScaler